danakj/danakj.github.io/_posts/2023-08-28-push-back-unchecked.md

 ## Performace Optimizing FromIterator and Collect

-The benchmarks provided in the aforemention "Missing Performance in std::vector" article showed on Clang 15:
+The benchmarks provided in the aforementioned "Missing Performance in std::vector" article showed on Clang 15:
 - A 5x improvement when building a small to medium vector from a simple integer mapping.
 - A 1.3x improvement when building a large vector of the same.